 - Added in 301 redirects for the old URL’s to the new ones in the .htaccess file

-Seems pretty straight forward but if you remember back in April this site made over $400 and I didn’t want to wreck the site and income as it would effect my numbers and it would delay my ROI on this niche site.
+It seems pretty straight forward but if you remember back in April this site made over $400 and I didn’t want to wreck the site and income as it would affect my numbers and it would delay my ROI on this niche site.

 Well, I made the changes on May 1st so we had a full month to see how the change affected things.